HdrHistogram/HdrHistogramJS/README.md

 The code is almost a direct port of the Java version.
-Optimisation based on inheritance to avoid false sharing might not be relevant in JS, but I believe that keeping the same structure might be handy to keep the code up to date.
+Optimisation based on inheritance to avoid false sharing might not be relevant in JS, but I believe that keeping the same code structure might be handy to keep the code up to date with the Java version in the future.

 Main limitations comes from number support in JavaScript.
 There is no such thing as 64b integers in JavaScript.
 Everything is "number", and a number is safe as an integer up to 2^53.
-The most annoying issue encountered during the code migration, is that bit operations, heavily used within HdrHistogram, only work on the first 32 bits.
-That means that the following expression is true:
+The most annoying issue encountered during the code migration, is that bit operations, heavily used within original HdrHistogram, only work on the first 32 bits.
+That means that the following JavaScript expression is evaluated as true:
 ```
 Math.pow(2, 31) << 1 === 0   // sad but true
 ```
-Anyway bit shift operations are not really optimized in most browser, so... everything related to bits have been converted to good old arithmetic expressions
+Anyway bit shift operations are not really optimized in most browser, so... everything related to bits have been converted to good old arithmetic expressions in the process of converting the Java code to TypeScript.

 # Backlog
+- benchmarks with alternatives (native-hdr-histogram & node-hdr-histogram)
 - Recorder class
 - Log writer and log reader
 - logarithmic iterator